Anwarvic/anwarvic.github.io/my_collections/_speech-recognition/RNN-T.md

 typically be a vector of MFC coefficients and $y_{j}$ would be a one-hot vector encoding a particular phoneme or null $\varnothing$.

-As shown in the past figure, RNN-T consists of two networks to determine the past conditional distribution:
+As shown in the past figure, RNN-T consists of three networks to determine the past conditional distribution:

 -   <u><strong>Transcription Network</strong></u> $F$:\